 Dill seeds are a rich source of Magnesium, Iron and Calcium.
-These seeds are believed to improve the lactation, digestion and also help in ensuring proper sleep.
+These seeds are believed to improve lactation, digestion and also help ensure a good nights’ sleep.
 It is a mild diuretic and hence should be consumed is small amounts.
 In some places, Dill tea is used as a popular post-natal drink for new mothers.

-Dried fruits like cashews, raisins, almonds are extremely high in required calories, minerals, vitamins, proteins and provide a good amount of energy to breast feeding mothers.
-These could be consumed in the mornings and evenings as snacks with tea or could be added to sweets like halwa or ladoos.
-These could also be blended with milk to make badam milk or shakes.
+Dried fruits like cashews, raisins, almonds are extremely high in calories, minerals, vitamins, proteins and provide a good amount of energy to breast feeding mothers.
+These could be consumed in the mornings and evenings as snacks with tea or soaked and blended like smoothies as a daily drink.

 Lotus seeds or Makhane